Picatinny rail: Comparison to Weaver rail

 The only significant difference between the MIL-STD-1913 rail and the similar Weaver rail mount are the size and shapes of the slots.
-Whereas the earlier Weaver rail is modified from a low, wide dovetail rail and has rounded slots, the 1913 rail has a more pronounced angular section and square-bottomed slots.
+Whereas the earlier Weaver rail is modified from a low, wide dovetail rail and has rounded slots, the MIL-STD-1913 rail has a more pronounced angular section and square-bottomed slots.
 This means that an accessory designed for a Weaver rail will fit onto a MIL-STD-1913 rail whereas the opposite might not be possible, unless the slots in the Weaver rail are modified to have square bottoms.

-While some accessories are designed to fit on both Weaver and 1913 rails, most 1913 compatible devices will not fit on Weaver rails.
+While some accessories are designed to fit on both Weaver and MIL-STD-1913 rails, most MIL-STD-1913 compatible devices will not fit on Weaver rails.
 From May 2012, most mounting rails are cut to MIL-STD-1913 standards.
 Many accessories can be secured to a rail with a single spring-loaded retaining pin.

-Designed to mount heavy sights of various kinds, a great variety of accessories and attachments are now available and the rails are no longer confined to the rear upper surface (receiver) of long arms but are either fitted to or machine milled into the upper, side or lower surfaces of all manner of weapons from crossbows to pistols and long arms up to and including anti-materiel rifles.
+Designed to mount heavy sights of various kinds, a great variety of accessories and attachments are now available and the rails are no longer confined to the rear upper surface (receiver) of long arms but are either fitted to or machine milled into the upper, side or lower surfaces of crossbows, pistols, long arms, and anti-materiel rifles.

 Impact

-Because of their many uses, 1913 rails and accessories have replaced iron sights in the design of many firearms and are available as aftermarket add-on parts for most actions that do not have them integrated, and they are also on the undersides of semi-automatic pistol frames and grips.
+Because of their many uses, MIL-STD-1913 rails and accessories have replaced iron sights in the design of many firearms and are available as aftermarket add-on parts for most actions that do not have them integrated, and they are also on the undersides of semi-automatic pistol frames and grips.

 Their usefulness has led to them being used in paintball, gel blasters, airsoft and foam dart blasters.